A systematic review of assistive technologies for children with dyslexia: Methodology

 \subsection{Keyword search}

-The search for literature relevant to dyslexia and children was conducted using a structured boolean search strategy.
-The search string was divided into three key category, each representing a core concept: (1) the primary topic of interest, "dyslexia," (2) children or learning methods for children with dyslexia, and (3) tools or technologies utilized in these interventions.
+The search for literature relevant to dyslexia and children was conducted using a structured Boolean search strategy.
+The search string was divided into three key categories, each representing a core concept: (1) the primary topic of interest,(``dyslexia"); (2) the target demographic or context (``children" OR ``technology"); and (3) specific tools or technologies utilized in these interventions.
 These groups were connected using the AND operator to retrieve studies that addressed all three aspects simultaneously.
-The following represents search string: ("dyslexia") AND ("children" OR "technology") AND ("virtual reality" OR "apps" OR "mobile application" OR "tactile" OR "kinesthetic" OR "auditory" OR "games" OR "haptic" OR "educational games").\\
+To ensure comprehensive coverage, the exact search string was employed: (``dyslexia" OR "Specific learning disorder") AND (``children" OR ``technology") AND (``virtual reality" OR ``apps" OR ``mobile application" OR ``tactile" OR ``kinesthetic" OR ``auditory" OR ``games" OR ``haptic" OR ``educational games").\\